Financial Conflicts of Interest

 Rady Children’s Training and Disclosure

 - Complete the Financial Conflict of Interest Training on the Rady Children’s Learning Center Intranet page (ONLY if you have not taken the training in the last four years).
 The training is called “Promoting Objectivity and Transparency in Research.”
-Log on at https://radychildrens.csod.com.
+Log on at https://radychildrens.csod.com; if you already have access, click here to go directly to the training.

 - Submit a Financial Conflict of Interest disclosure form.
 The form can be completed and submitted online at http://www.surveygizmo.com/s3/2561894/88846cada6fd.